stefanseibert/stingray-python/README.md

 ## Known Problems in Debug Builds

-If you wanna debug the Plugin yourself and cannot get it run, this is because your Python
+If you wanna debug the plugin yourself and cannot get it run, this is because your python
-Installation is by default not coming as debug version.
-Either you get the Python sources
+installation is by default not installed as debug version.
+Either you get the python sources
-yourself and build it in debug or this is a workound:
+yourself and build it in debug or use this workound:

-Go into the Python lib Folder ([YOUR_INSTALL_PATH]/libs) and copy "python27.lib" to "python27_d.lib"
+Go into the python lib Folder ([YOUR_INSTALL_PATH]/libs) and copy "python27.lib" to "python27_d.lib"
 Open pyconfig.h ([YOUR_INSTALL_PATH]/include/pyconfig.h) and comment out the line "#define Py_DEBUG"
 After this it should be possible to link to Python in Debug Builds